-My name is Mika, and I am a full-time faculty member teaching climate sciences at SAIC (School of the Art Institute of Chicago) and a climate scientist at JPL (Jet Propulsion Laboratory) in the joint JPL-UCLA JIFRESSE program.
-My research is focused on elucidating the impact of biomass burning (and other absorbing) aerosols on cloud dynamics, meteorology, and regional and global climate.
+I’m an Assistant Professor teaching climate science at SAIC (School of the Art Institute of Chicago) and a climate scientist at JPL (Jet Propulsion Laboratory) with the MISR research group.
+My research has focused on elucidating the impact of biomass burning (and other absorbing) aerosols on cloud dynamics, meteorology, and regional and global climate.
+More recently I’ve been working with a designer to explore how scientists can help designers help scientists as the big questions.

 I am an affiliate researcher with the Clouds & Aerosols Group at JPL and on the MISR (MISR) and AirMSPI science teams.
 I am also an out and proud transgender scientist (she/her pronouns).